 By Kristi Holzer and Henry Marquard

 The clients of in-house lawyers are their employers, and they are sophisticated.
-These organizations know they can fire rogue in-house lawyers not just from a specific case, but also from a salaried job and livelihood.
-Not surprisingly, ACC has found no instance in any publicly available source where an employer of an in-house counsel has tried to tap Iowa’s Client Security Trust Fund.
+These organizations know they can fire rogue in-house lawyers, not just from a specific case, but from a salaried job and livelihood.
+Not surprisingly, ACC has found no instances in any publicly available source where an employer of in-house counsel has tried to tap Iowa’s Client Security Trust Fund.

-One group of Iowa’s in-house lawyers might need to pay two or even three times more than other Iowa in-house lawyers.
+One group of Iowa’s in-house lawyers might even need to pay two or even three times more than other Iowa in-house lawyers.
 Iowa in-house lawyers who have law licenses from elsewhere and who have registered to practice in Iowa already pay a $200 fee.
-The proposal may force them to pay another $200, plus an additional possible $200 after five years if they seek to obtain Iowa law licenses.
+The proposal may force them to pay another $200, as well as a possible $200 after five years if they seek to obtain Iowa law licenses.
 Extracting such punitive fees from Iowa’s registered in-house lawyers serves no good purpose.